Ten Day Grand Tour

 As you continue today, be sure and check the tide schedule as you might have the opportunity to ride the world famous tidal bore at one of the many tidal bore rafting companies that operate along the Shubenacadie River.
 Encounter the power of the advancing tide overtaking the natural flow of the river.
 Watch in awe as a small stream reverses into a turbulent river and the wet and wild adventure begins.
 For those who would rather watch than ride, a look-off and interpretation centre are located in South Maitland which gives viewers an outstanding view of the rafters battling the currents.

 Your destination today is Truro.
 Colourful painted murals throughout the town depicts its history and tree sculptures highlight important figures from the past.

-Also located in Truro at the Truro Power Centre is the Glooscap Heritage Centre, showcasing and interpreting Mi’kmaq culture of the region, including an Aboriginal gallery, multimedia presentation, audio exhibit and visitor information centre.
+Also located in Truro at the Truro Power Centre is the Glooscap Heritage Centre, showcasing and interpreting Mi’kmaq culture of the region, including a gallery, multimedia presentation, audio exhibit and visitor information centre.

 Day 10: Truro - Amherst

 On your last day in Nova Scotia you will travel along the Fundy Shore & Annapolis Valley where the majestic power of the world’s highest tides have shaped a landscape of unforgettable splendour.